-As we cope with the 2nd wave over the Winter of 2020, it continues to be essential to follow the advice given out by the NHS which is detailed below.
+As we cope with the continued pandemic, it continues to be essential to follow the advice given out by the NHS which is detailed below.
 Whilst the majority of people may have mild to no symptoms and not require hospital treatment, the virus spreads easily, and can have a devastating effect on those who are more vulnerable.

 We all need to do our bit to protect one another.

-Jo and Helen worked continually from home throughout the COVID-19 crisis (March through August) and returned to work in the office from 1 September (that didn’t last long!).
-The office is now closed again and both Jo and Helen are working their usual hours from home (Jo – full time 9am-5pm; Helen part time 9am-2pm Mon-Thurs).
+Jo and Helen are working their usual hours from home (Jo – full time 9am-5pm; Helen part time 9am-2pm Mon-Thurs).
 Helen is also visiting the office once a week to process memberships and merchandise orders.
-The following have been affected during the pandemic:

 General Advice and Information: